iragca/capstone-project-2/README.md

 ### main.py

 This is mostly just a combination of multiple data engineering scripts facilitating scraping, moving data, preprocessing tasks.
+Akin to a "command center/panel".
 It also includes helper scripts like `multiple-training` for manual grid hyperparameter gridsearch, `install-torch-geometric-dependencies` necessary for the libraries Pytorch Geometric and friends.
 This might need clean up 🧹.